 What a great casual, outfit for the pear body shape.
 The higher-rise jeans are fitted but not skin tight and are balanced out by the french tuck t-shirt and the blazer with strong shoulders.
 French tucks are a style hack used by the most elite fashionistas, and I have a video tutorial and guide on how to master the half-tuck, here.

 Here, again, we see someone who has used the pear body shape rules so well that it is hard to see where she carries her weight.
 But, given that the long blazer and straight-leg trousers work so well on her shape (and the vertical stripe!), I would bet she’s a slim or athletic pear.

 The vertical line blazer is a great way to elongate your entire body, especially if your outfit feels a bit overpowering for your frame.

 This open flutter sleeve is so flattering on the pear-body shape and helps balance out that hips-to-shoulder ratio, perfectly.
 The higher rise jean helps define her waist and the flirty blouse and sleeve give her the appearance of an hourglass body as opposed to pear.

 Remember with every body type, the example body types may look different.
 There are many different ways to carry weight and you have to examine your own unique silhouette when building your wardrobe.

 If you suffer from a closet that just doesn’t work and you don’t even know where to begin, try my step-by-step Craft Your Dream Closet Playbook.
-An easy, proven method to cleaning out your closet, honing your style, and developing a wardrobe that actually works for your lifestyle.
+An easy, proven method to clean out your closet, hone your style, and develop a wardrobe that actually works for your lifestyle.

 Now, go flaunt your gorgeous hips, and rock those pear outfits!